Part of the Chemical Proteomics and Proteogenomics unit

 From October 1, 2020 new guidelines are applied, in line with the guidelines introduced by KI on 1/1/2018.

 After an initial discussion of the project and before sample submission, the user is kindly requested to provide a brief description of the project and for that provided with a project description template and necessary help for its completion.
-The final project description will undergo internal facility approval and necessary suggestions to optimize the project design and maximize data quality and scientific impact of the facility application in the project.
+The final project description will undergo internal unit approval and necessary suggestions to optimize the project design and maximize data quality and scientific impact of the unit application in the project.

 The user could choose different levels of services, summarized below: